-Whether you're using fresh or frozen baby shrimp, make sure they are well drained (gently squeeze out any excess water with your hands).
+Whether you're using fresh or frozen baby shrimp, make sure they are well-drained (gently squeeze out any excess water with your hands).
 If using larger shrimp, chop them up into small pieces.
-Place shrimp in a mixing bowl.
+Place the shrimp in a mixing bowl.

 Taste-test this mixture.
-You should taste a combination of spicy and salty, plus a hint of sweetness (there also will be a slightly sour note later when the lime juice is added).
-If you'd like it saltier, add a little more fish sauce.
-If too sour for your taste, add a little more sugar.
-If you prefer more coconut flavor, add 1 more tablespoon coconut milk (don't add too much, though, or it will soak through the lettuce leaves—you want a sandwich-spread consistency).
+You should taste a combination of spicy and salty plus a hint of sweetness (there also will be a slightly sour note later when the lime juice is added).

 To assemble the appetizer, chop off the tops of 12 romaine lettuce leaves (3- to 4-inch pieces) and set on a platter.

-Add a final sprinkling of fresh coriander, and serve with the lime wedges (set these in a small pile in the middle of the platter).
+Add a final sprinkling of fresh coriander and serve with the lime wedges.

-When ready to eat, squeeze some lime over the shrimp mixture, then wrap up and enjoy a bite-size explosion of Thai flavors.
+When ready to eat, squeeze some lime over the shrimp mixture, then wrap up and enjoy a bite-size explosion of flavor.